sourcegraph/about/handbook/engineering/web/index.md

 The web team keeps a [backlog Github project board](https://github.com/orgs/sourcegraph/projects/98).

-We own and control what gets added to the board.
-We use the backlog for tracking bugs and small fixes.
+We use the backlog for tracking bugs, small features, and unplanned work.
 We don't use the backlog for tracking work that is expressly planned in our [roadmap](../../product/roadmap.md#web).
-(Note: the backlog is fairly new and this process is still developing.)

-Unless you're directly asked, only web team members should add issues to this backlog board.
-To ensure your issue is seen, tag the issue with `team/web`.
-A web team member will see this, confirm the issue is web team-related, and then add it to the appropriate column in the backlog.
+To add an issue, tag it `team/web` to notify the web team PM and put it in the "to triage" column of the board.
+Unless you're directly asked, only web team members should move issues out of the "to triage" column on the board.
+A web team member will confirm the issue is web team-related, and then move it to the appropriate column.

 ### Iterations